+As a franchise owner, you need to understand how employees at different franchise locations are calculated based on the ACA requirements.
 According to Julie Whittaker with the Congressional Research Service, "An employer of multiple entities (such as a franchise owner with several restaurants) must follow the IRS aggregation rules governing controlled groups.
 Specifically, if one individual or entity owns (or has a substantial ownership interest in) several franchises, all those franchises are essentially considered one entity."

 - One or more full-time employees receives a premium tax credit after obtaining coverage through a health insurance exchange.

-Consider working with your tax and legal team for clarification on how this mandate applies to your particular franchise.
+Consider working with your tax and legal team for additional clarification on how this mandate applies to your particular franchise.

-There are several different healthcare programs that meet the specifications set forth by the ACA.
-Partnering with a reputable insurance agent who specializes in franchise employer-sponsored healthcare plans can save you a considerable amount of time and frustration.
-A good agent can help navigate the healthcare landscape for you and provide the most cost effective options that meet your business needs.
-It's also best to work with an insurance agent, as this individual can shop around on your behalf to find the best price across several different companies instead of being tied to a single insurance provider.
+- Talk to an insurance agent.
+Partnering with a reputable insurance agent who specializes in franchise-sponsored healthcare plans can save you a considerable amount of time and frustration.
+A good agent can help navigate the healthcare landscape for you and provide the most cost-effective options that meet your business needs, shopping around on your behalf to find the best price across several different companies instead of being tied to a single insurance provider.

-Keep an eye on the calendar
+3. Keep an eye on the calendar

 Once you have the submission deadlines, work backward from those dates to determine what deadlines you will set for franchise employees.
 Give yourself plenty of time to:

-- Evaluate which options you will offer employees;
+- Evaluate which options you will offer employees.

-- Share the available options with those employees who qualify;
+- Share the available options with those employees who qualify.

-- Collect election forms;
+- Collect election forms.

 - Submit any payments and paperwork by the specified deadlines.

-Communicate with employees
+4. Communicate with franchise employees

 Once decisions have been made and your franchise healthcare open enrollment offerings have been selected, you'll need to communicate these options to any qualifying franchise employees.
 To minimize confusion and help employees feel good about benefits offerings, take these proactive steps: